ibm-ecm/automation-mobile-capture/inst/AMC_Installation_Deployment_Guide.md

 ---
 **NOTE**

-Indentation on YAML files is important, please make sure you use the correct indentation spacing.
+Indentation on YAML files is important, make sure you use the correct indentation spacing.

 ---